Financial advice is an option that many people consider, particularly in the lead up to retirement.

 If an adviser is not operating under a licence, do not deal with them.
 They are breaking the law and you will have little protection if things go wrong.

-To help make it even easier for you to seek financial advice about your super, we offer members the option to have the fees you agree with any licensed financial adviser of your choice (for advice about your account in our fund) deducted from your account balance.
-This can be a tax-effective way to pay for financial advice, as fees are paid from your super rather than your take-home pay.
+To help make it even easier for you to seek financial advice about your super, we offer members the option to have the fees you agree with any licensed financial adviser of your choice for advice about your account in our fund deducted from your super account balance rather than your take-home pay.
+This can be a tax-effective way to pay for financial advice.

 Note: Fees cannot be deducted from a defined benefit account, but a fee in relation to defined benefit advice can be deducted from an Accumulate Plus or Retirement Access account if you have one.